fabricjs/fabricjs.com/src/content/docs/api/classes/IText.md

 > **shouldStartDragging**(): `boolean`

-Override to customize Drag behavior
-Fired from Canvas#_onMouseMove
+If this method returns true a mouse move operation over a text selection will not prevent the native mouse event allowing the browser to start a drag operation. shouldStartDragging can be read 'do not prevent default for mouse move event' To prevent drag and drop between objects both shouldStartDragging and onDragStart should return false

 #### Returns

 `boolean`

-true in order for the window to start a drag session

 #### Inherited from